-Student will be able to

-- complete the decision making grid as they choose one pair of shoes to wear for the entire weekend. - identify their choices in the classroom activity and explain why people have to make choices. - define opportunity cost and give an example. - identify the pair of shoes they gave up in the activity as their opportunity cost and evaluate their choices.
+- Students will be able to complete the decision making grid as they choose one pair of shoes to wear for the entire weekend. - Students will be able to identify their choices in the classroom activity and explain why people have to make choices. - Students will be able to define opportunity cost and give an example. - Students will be able to identify the pair of shoes they gave up in the activity as their opportunity cost and evaluate their choices.